Conditions for Regional Frequency Stability in Power System Scheduling -- Part I: Theory: Conditions for frequency security: 2 regions

-For region 2, where the generation outage happens, the nadir constraint is as follows: Which again states that the energy ``lost" from the generation outage $P^\textrm{L}_2$ cannot be higher than the maximum admissible energy that can be extracted from inertia (while considering the energy contribution from FR, damping and imports).
+Which again states that the energy ``lost" (in this case energy sent to the outaged region 2 through the transmissions corridors) cannot be higher than the maximum admissible energy that can be extracted from inertia (while considering the energy contribution from PFR, damping and imports).

-The integrals including terms $\Delta f_1$ and $\Delta f_2$ must be estimated in the above constraints, for which we propose to use a numerical methodology.
-This numerical methodology, explained in detail in Part II of this paper, estimates these terms using a linear function of the system parameters ($H_1$, $H_2$, $P_\textrm{2}^L$, etc.) so that the final form of constraints (\ref{nadir_region1}) and (\ref{nadir_region2}) is linear.
+The integrals that include the terms `$\Delta f_1(t)$' and `$\Delta f_2(t)$' must be estimated in the above constraints, for which we propose to use a numerical methodology.
+This approach allows to overcome the fact that no analytical solution exists for `$\Delta f_i(t)$' as a function of the system operating state ($H_1$, $H_2$, $P_\textrm{2}^L$, etc.), as demonstrated in Section~\ref{SectionSolving2area}.
+This numerical methodology, explained in detail in Part II of this paper, estimates these terms using a linear function of the system operating state so that the final form of constraints (\ref{nadir_region2}) and (\ref{nadir_region1}) is linear.

-Finally, since it is not possible to obtain the analytical expression for $t^*$ as a function of the system parameters (as explained before, it would involve finding the global minimum of a non-convex function), we propose to discretise using several time-intervals and apply conditional nadir constraints.
+Finally, since it is not possible to obtain the analytical expression for $t^*$ (as explained before, it would involve finding the global minimum of a non-convex function), we propose to discretise (\ref{nadir_region2}) and (\ref{nadir_region1}) using several time-intervals and apply conditional constraints.
+This discretisation is based on the idea that the nadir has been reached if the power delivered by PFR and damping is higher than the generation loss (since the power delivered by inertia at the nadir is zero).
 For $n$ segments in the discretisation of time $t \in [t_1,t_2,\dots,t_{n-1},\textrm{T}_\textrm{g}]$, the nadir constraints for a two-region system would take this shape: